 For each strategy selected in the plan to reduce a targeted barrier to a strategic goal, this section lists the rationale for that strategy (i.e., why the school believes it will reduce the barrier) and the action steps that have been identified as necessary to implementing the strategy, including details such as the point person, timing and duration, and evidence of completion.
 At the end of each set of action steps is the plan for monitoring the implementation and effectiveness of the respective strategy.

 Problem Solving Key

 1 = Problem Solving Step S123456 = Quick Key

 G1.
-If we ensure effective and relevant instruction to meet the needs of all students, then the graduation rate will increase.
+If we deliver effective and relevant instruction to meet the needs of all students, then we will increase our graduation rate.
+1